Tearsheet

 AI Analysis | Feedback

-Franco-Nevada (FNV) is a royalty and streaming company, meaning it does not operate mines directly.
-Instead, it provides upfront capital to mining companies in exchange for royalties (a percentage of revenue or profit from production) or stream agreements (the right to purchase a fixed percentage of future production at a pre-set low price).
+Franco-Nevada Corporation operates as a royalty and streaming company.
+This business model involves providing upfront financing to mining and energy companies in exchange for future royalty payments (a percentage of revenue or production) or stream agreements (the right to purchase a fixed percentage of future production at a predetermined low price).
+In this model:

 AI Analysis | Feedback